AISViz/AISdb/docs/source/intro.rst

 ------------------------

 Parameters for the database query can be defined using :class:`aisdb.database.dbqry.DBQuery`.
-Iterate over rows returned from the database for each vessel with :func:`aisdb.database.dbqry.DBQuery.gen_qry`, and vectorize each vessel trajectory as a dictionary of numpy arrays using :func:`aisdb.track_gen.TrackGen`.
+Iterate over rows returned from the database for each vessel with :func:`aisdb.database.dbqry.DBQuery.gen_qry`.
+Convert the results into generator yielding dictionaries with numpy arrays describing position vectors e.g. lon, lat, and time using :func:`aisdb.track_gen.TrackGen`.

-The following query will return vessel positions from the past 48h:
+The following query will return vessel positions from the past 48 hours:

 .. code-block:: python